onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # title & thumbnail
 ██████████████████████████████████████████████████████████████████

-== title:
+Why our ULTIMATE desire should be The Great Enabler

+and what to do about it

-- What should/MUST be our ULTIMATE desire?
+What should be our ULTIMATE desire?
 The Organizational Imperative

 The Great Enabler

-culmination
+== thumbnail:
+- intersection of digital ID (passport/ID), reputation & incentives (carrot & stick), & collective intelligence (ant colony?) - ven diagram + an ant colony - the third attractor in the intersection of them

 ██████████████████████████████████████████████████████████████████
 # NEW INTRO VIDEO
 ██████████████████████████████████████████████████████████████████

-== thumbnail:
-- intersection of digital ID (passport/ID), reputation & incentives (carrot & stick), & collective intelligence (ant colony?) - ven diagram + an ant colony - the third attractor in the intersection of them
+== what makes us special - why the ultimate social system is the great enabler and at the root of everything and why systemic thinking is most important